How You're Ruining Your Hearing Without Even Realizing It

 "Certain drugs are considered ototoxic, or damaging to the ears," says Kouri.
 "Medications including some antibiotics, blood pressure medications, chemotherapy drugs, and high doses of aspirin can all be ototoxic.
 Older patients who take multiple medications are at greater risk for experiencing hearing difficulties."

-Recommendation: Talk with your doctor about whether any of the medications you've been prescribed come with the risk of hearing loss.
+The Remedy Rx: Talk with your doctor about whether any of the medications you've been prescribed come with the risk of hearing loss.
 "There are often alternative medications, and this should be discussed with your doctor," says Kouri.

 You're Not Eating a Balanced Diet